stephengou/Maya-Plugin-VFracturer/README.txt

-Team:  Zhen Gou, Zhenghan Mei
+By: Zhen Gou, Zhenghan Mei  @ UPenn CGGT 2014
 How to compile?
 Build solution directly.
 All necessary dlls and libs are included.
 No need to install any 3rd party libraries. *Maya 2012 has to be installed at default location.